C41M50N/integra-assignment-api/README.md

 ## Integra Assignment API
 API server for managing users.
+Usernames and emails are auto-generated.
+Usernames cannot be modified.
+All other fields can be modified.

 ### 1. Setup database
 - start/create postgres service